iamvitalyo/Aphrodite-AGI/readme.txt

 ....

-pentagram from sticks, so logical stick method of conversation with ring draw ccircle with 100 const and if you told 1 draw to reverse of 1 to 50 if 3 ... if in o 1 is reverse of 50 then our math mistaked and 1 o 50 == 1 = 50
+pentagram from sticks, so logical stick method of conversation with ring draw ccircle with 100 const and if you told 1 draw to reverse of 1 to 50 if 3 ... if in o 1 is reverse of 50 then our math mistaked and 1 o 50 == 1 = 50, and o told that we can make mistake on 50% and this is 50%

 if o have constant 100 then 2 have 2 balanced symbols 3 have 3 in result o have 5050 balanced symbols, if teach them all we will be know all about nature.